Main Article Content

 Medical Devices, Biomedical Engineering, Healthcare Technology, Clinical Engineering, Appropriate Healthcare Technologies, Health Technology Management

-Advancements in technology have led to great strides in research and innovation that has resulted in an improvement of healthcare provision around the world.
-However, it has been shown that majority of the technology is underutilized in Sub-Saharan Africa.
-The ever-increasing sophistication and cost of medical equipment means that access and proper use is limited in Low- and Middle-Income countries.
-There is however a general paucity of well documented evidence for utilization of medical equipment in LMICs.
-The aim of this study is therefore to evaluate the current availability and utilization of medical equipment in tertiary hospitals and research facilitates in Uganda.
-This will provide baseline information to clinical/biomedical engineers, innovators, managers as well as policy makers.
+Backgrounds and Objective: Advancements in technology have led to great strides in research and innovation that have improved healthcare provision around the world.
+However, the majority of the technology available is underutilized in Sub-Saharan Africa.
+In addition, the ever-increasing sophistication and cost of medical equipment means that access and proper use is limited in low- and middle-income countries (LMICs).
+There is, however, a general paucity of well-documented evidence for the utilization of medical equipment in LMICs.
+Therefore, this study evaluates the current availability and utilization of medical equipment in tertiary hospitals and research facilities in Uganda and provides baseline information to clinical/biomedical engineers, innovators, managers, and policymakers.

-The study evaluated the equipment currently used in 9 purposively selected public tertiary hospitals and 5 research laboratories representing different regions of Uganda.
-Data was collected by personnel specialized in the field of Biomedical Engineering utilizing a mixed method approach that involved inventory taking and surveys directed to the health workers in the designated health facilities.
+Material and Methods: The study evaluated the equipment currently used in 9 purposively selected public tertiary hospitals and 5 research laboratories representing different regions of Uganda.
+Data were collected by personnel specialized in biomedical engineering utilizing a mixed-method approach that involved inventory taking and surveys directed to the health workers in the designated health facilities.

-The hospitals contributed 1995 (85%) pieces of medical equipment while the research laboratories contributed 343 (15%) pieces amounting to 2338 pieces of equipment involved in the study.
-On average, 34% of the medical equipment in the health facilities were faulty and 85.6% lacked manuals.
+Results: The hospitals contributed 1995 (85%) pieces of medical equipment while the research laboratories contributed 343 (15%) pieces amounting to 2338 pieces of equipment involved in the study.
+On average, 34% of the medical equipment in the health facilities was faulty, and 85.6% lacked manuals.

-Although innovative solutions and donated equipment address the immediate and long-term goals of resource constrained settings, our study demonstrated that there are a number of issues around existing medical devices and these need immediate attention.
+Discussion and conclusion: Although innovative solutions and donated equipment address the immediate and long-term goals of resource-constrained settings, our study demonstrated several issues around existing medical devices, and these need immediate attention.